skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to a frenzy.
 The battle intensifies.
 The heroes rush forward to face him.

-> Yes, a "Boss Fight".
+> Yes, a "Boss Fight."
 They don't know it, but sealing the Orb within
 > the box cut off a majority of Mordan's power and weakened him even
 > more.
 This reduced him (as luck would have it!) to a "wizard" strong
 > enough to give a decent battle to a group of level 5-6 characters.